Simple Chicken and Dumplings (Easy Stovetop Recipe)

 bowl of chicken and dumplings with spoon

-It’s rich and comforting: Creamy chicken and fluffy dumplings makes the most comforting soup with familiar flavors the whole family will love.
+• It’s cozy, classic comfort food – Creamy chicken and fluffy dumplings makes the most comforting soup with familiar flavors the whole family will love.
 It’s a classic for a reason!

 Ingredients